Bernard Appassamy

 Felicity Jenkins

-- Michael Mullins and The Sydney BAG (Book Art Group), especially Lisa Giles and Avril Makula.
+- Lisa Giles and Avril Makula.

 - Also Carolyn Long, Sue Paull, Claire Tennant and Themistos Themistou.